On an Optimal Stopping Problem with a Discontinuous Reward: Analytical study of the value function

 \section{Analytical study of the value function}

-In Section \ref{sectionPropv} we study the properties of the value function of the original problem defined in \eqref{eqAmOptVA}.
-In Section \ref{subSectionVI}, we establish the relationship between $v$, a free-boundary value problem, and a variational inequality, analogously to Amarican option pricing.
-To do so, we follow the reasoning of \cite{jacka1991optimal} and \cite{lamberton1998} in the context of American put option pricing.
+The representation of the value function in terms of a continuous reward function simplifies the analysis of its regularity, which is presented in Section \ref{sectionPropv}.
+However, additional work is required to assess its smoothness, which we discuss in Proposition \ref{propLipchtitzV} below.
+In Section \ref{subSectionVI}, we establish the relationship between $v$, a free boundary value problem, and a variational inequality.
 This allows us to derive, in Section \ref{sectionSurOptV1}, two other representations for the value function: the surrender premium representation which is analogous to the exercise premium representation in the American option pricing terminology, and the continuation premium representation.
-This representation is new to the literature on VA and American option pricing and allows us to characterize the (non-)emptiness of the surrender region in Section \ref{sectSurrRegion}.
-Section \ref{sectionEquivalenceProblem} presents a condition on the fee and the surrender charge functions under which the optimal stopping problem with discontinuous reward function defined in \eqref{eqAmOptVA} is equivalent to the one with the continuous reward function, in \eqref{eqVASurOpt3}.
+This representation is new to the literature on VA and American option pricing and leads to the characterization of the (non-)emptiness of the surrender region in Section \ref{sectSurrRegion}.
+Section \ref{sectionEquivalenceProblem} presents a condition under which the optimal stopping problem with discontinuous reward function defined in \eqref{eqAmOptVA} is equivalent to the one with the continuous reward function, in \eqref{eqVASurOpt3}.